supitalp/Comprehensive-Sample-Set-Image-Matting/README.md

 Note that pressing any key will exit the program.

-## Changing the objective function
+### Changing the objective function

 Move the slider in window "Input + (F,B)" to change the objective function for the selection of the best (F,B) pair.
 You can choose to use only the color constraint, the spatial constraint, the least-overlapping constraint or a combination of these.
 Note that the alpha matte will be updated (this can take some time depending on the size of the unknown zone).

-# Brief description of the data structures
+## Brief description of the data structures

+#### Class Region

+The most important data structure used in this program is the class Region.
+It represents a subset of a given image by embedding a list of pixel positions (indexed over the main image 'input').
+It provides facilities to get access to the barycenter, mean color and variance of the region, easy access to the equivalent binary map and a function to draw itself on an image.
+Foreground, Background, Unknown region, subregions, and all clusters are instances of this class.

+#### Class CandidateSample

+This class is designed to represent a candidate sample.
+It contains the spatial position, color and a pointer to the region where it was extracted.
+Sample sets for each subregion are stored as lists of instances of CandidateSample.

-# Tweaking the parameters
+## Tweaking the parameters

 You can tweak some parameters of the algorithm easily by changing values in the file CSSMatting.cpp (towards the beginning).
 Parameters that can be changed include the number of subregions, the number of clusters for the first subregion, the type of covariance matrix for the EM algorithm, the choice of the objective function that will be used.